studip-sync/studip-sync/README.md

 ```

 The `files_destination` and `media_destination` option are optional.
 If you omit one of them, the corresponding feature is disabled.
 You can also specify both options on the commandline.
+(Using `-d` implies automatically `--full` if no config is present)
 If you omit the `login` or `password`, studip-sync will ask for them interactively.

 ## Usage